 Welcome to the Connecticut therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Connecticut cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Connecticut zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Connecticut zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Connecticut telehealth therapists.

 The United States Census Bureau estimates roughly 3.5 million people lived in the state of Connecticut in 2015.
 Information gathered by the Bureau of Labor Statistics (BLS) suggests approximately 34,870 residents work as psychiatrists, child psychologists, corrections officers, workers in religious fields, School guidance counselors, clinical social workers, health educators, and marriage and family therapists in Connecticut.
 According to the BLS, residents who work in these and other community and social service fields earn a mean annual salary of $53,560.